fusion-energy/neutronics-workshop/README.md

 **Learning Outcomes**

 - Plotting neutron / photon spectra and observing the changing neutron energy at different locations in the reactor.
-- Performing coupled neutron photon simulations where photon are created from neutron interations.
+- Performing coupled neutron photon simulations where photons are created from neutron interactions.

 &ensp;